 A whey protein supplement for the benefits of promotion of lean muscle growth, is full of positive amino acids, benefits with regards to inflammation, reducing blood pressure.

-Mineral and multi-vitamin supplements, contribute towards healthy bones, muscle growth and recovery time, the repair of tissue and muscle performance.
+Mineral and multi-vitamin supplements contribute to healthy bones, muscle growth and recovery time, the repair of tissue and muscle performance.

-Electrolyte drinks can replace lost electrolytes lost through excess sweating such as potassium and sodium which in turn gives benefits to maintain body hydration, works towards preventing dehydration, stimulation of thirst while enhancing the bodies ability to retain vital fluid.
+Electrolyte drinks can replace electrolytes lost through excess sweating.
+Runners need electrolytes such as potassium and sodium, which in turn benefits to the maintenance of body hydration, works towards preventing dehydration, stimulation of thirst while enhancing the bodies ability to retain vital fluid.

-A: Vitamin D will promote the bodies ability to absorb calcium which in the right amounts and context will promote healthy bones.
+A: Vitamin D will promote the body’s ability to absorb calcium, which in the right amounts and context will promote healthy bones.
 If you feel the need for healthy bones due to any personal bone problems, it will be wise to first get a check by your doctor to see if he/she feels you will benefit from taking Vitamin D.

-Q: I tend to get problems with muscle soreness and some inflammation, especially after long runs, is there any supplement which might help?
+Q: I tend to get problems with muscle soreness and some inflammation, especially after long runs.
+Is there any supplement that might help?

-A: Omega 3 a fish oil could well be useful for you when taken in the right amount, this can give relief towards inflammation and sore muscle recovery can be a bit quicker.
+A: Omega 3 fish oil could be useful for you when taken in the right amount.
+This can give relief towards inflammation and sore muscle recovery.
 Long runs are more challenging for the body so the problems you have mentioned are not so unusual.
-If you do decide to use a supplement it might be a good idea to use it in moderation.
+If you decide to use a supplement it might be a good idea to use it in moderation.
 If your problems persist or get worse you should consult with a doctor.

 Q: I have heard of runners drinking protein drinks as a supplement after a race, why?